douglasdavis/pygram11/README.md

 [OpenMP](https://www.openmp.org/) (with help from [pybind11](https://github.com/pybind/pybind11)).

-`pygram11` provides fast functions for calculating histograms (and the variance in each bin).
+`pygram11` provides functions for very fast histogram calculations (and the variance in each bin) in one and two dimensions.
 The API is very simple; documentation can be [found here](https://pygram11.readthedocs.io/) (you'll also find [some benchmarks](https://pygram11.readthedocs.io/en/stable/bench.html) there).